klysman08/klysman08/README.md

 ## Hi 👋,
-I'm a Data Scientist, Machine Learning Developer and Vue.js Developer, passionate about technologies and Natural Science. 👨‍💻
+I'm a Data Scientist and Software Engineer, passionate about technologies and Natural Science. 👨‍💻

 Graduating in Production Engineering from Universidade Federal de Minas Gerais (one of the best universities in Brazil).
 I am currently Data Scientist at Kunumi, a company focused on the convergence between Deep Learning and Big Data in order to make forecasts for the areas of business, health and cities, solving complex challenges through the lenses of artificial intelligence.
-I also work as a Product Owner at KRM Digital, a company that provides services in Data Analytics and Digital Marketing.
+Likewise, I previously worked as a Software Engineer and Product Owner at KRM Digital, a company that provides services in Data Analytics and Digital Marketing.

 My professional focus is to translate business demands into data science activities.

-I have experience in academic research, teaching, project management, data analysis and management, Digital Marketing, UX and Ui, ability to manage tasks, teams and business.
-I like to solve challenges, work in teams, give training and promote connections.

 My profiles: